 Guide to Vietnam’s Culture and Traditions

 Vietnam is a country full of delicious cuisine, deep-rooted traditions, and beautiful views as far as the eye can see.
-Chinese and French traditions profoundly influence the culture of Vietnam due to their blending of practices over the years.
+Chinese and French traditions profoundly influence the local culture due to their blending of practices over the years.
 Being one of the oldest regions in Southeast Asia, many parts of Vietnamese culture make up its identity as a whole.

 Family units in Vietnam are typically very close and share a tight bond.
 It’s not uncommon for children to stay with their parents until they get married, even if they are well into adulthood.
 It’s also not unheard of for several generations to live together under one roof, having the eldest get help from the younger relatives in the home.

 Vietnamese food is eaten globally, but you won’t find the myriad of freshly prepared meals as right in the country.
 Even though flavors and cooking styles vary in the north, central, and southern regions, the majority of Vietnamese people enjoy noodle dishes, rice and soups.

 It’s usually made with little oil, and fresh ingredients like fish sauce, soy sauce, basil, cilantro, and mint are popular across recipes.
 Proteins are like beef and chicken are common, with seafood being very popular due to its coastline and waters.